cosmos/cosmos-sdk/CONTRIBUTING.md

 To synchronize we have few major meetings:

-* Cosmos SDK Sprint Review on Monday and Thursday at 14:00 UTC (limited participation to core devs).
+* Cosmos SDK Standup on Monday and Thursday at 14:00 UTC (limited participation to core devs).
-* Cosmos SDK Community Call on Thursday at 16:00 UTC.
+* Cosmos SDK Community Call on the second Thursday of the month at 13:00 UTC.

-If you would like to join one of the community call, then please contact us on [Discord](https://discord.gg/interchain) or reach out directly to Marko (@tac0turtle).
+If you would like to join one of the community call, then please request to join the [Cosmos SDK Google Group](https://groups.google.com/g/cosmos-sdk-community).

 ## Architecture Decision Records (ADR)